A Framework for Solving Continuous Energy and Power System Problems using Adiabatic Quantum Computing: Methodology

-An alternative to solving the root-finding problem \eqref{eq:root-finding=problem} directly is to square the residual function and solve the combinatorial optimization problem for \(\mathbf{x}=\{x_{0}, x_{1}\}\)
+An alternative to solving the root-finding problem \eqref{eq:root-finding=problem} directly is to square the residual function and solve the combinatorial optimization problem for \(\mathbf{x}=\{x_{0}, x_{1}\}\):

 If \( F(x) \) contains only first-order terms, then \( F^2(\hat{x}) \) expands into a function consisting of constant, linear, and quadratic terms.
 These correspond to the \emph{offset}, \emph{off-diagonal}, and \emph{diagonal} terms of the QUBO matrix, respectively.
+A general QUBO problem is defined as: